-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to

-Commission file number 0-31248

-ALLSTATE LIFE INSURANCE COMPANY

-(Exact name of registrant as specified in its charter)

-Illinois

-(State or Other Jurisdiction of Incorporation or Organization) 36-2554642

-(I.R.S.
-Employer Identification No.)

-3075 Sanders Road, Northbrook, Illinois 60062

-(Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (847) 402-5000

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act: Common Stock, par value \$227.00 per share

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes No X

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \\\\\ No X\\\\

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes X No \\\\\

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. X

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Accelerated filer

-Large accelerated filer \\\\

-npany) Smaller reporting company \\

-Non-accelerated filer $\underline{X}$ (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \\\\ No \X\\\

-None of the common equity of the registrant is held by non-affiliates.
-Therefore, the aggregate market value of the common equity held by non-affiliates of the registrant is zero.
+For the fiscal ye ear ended Decemb er 31, 2016 OR [ ] TRANSITION REPORT THE SECURITIES T PURSUANT TO ES EXCHANGE A PR 15(d) OF For the transition p period from to Commiss sion file number 0-31 1248 ALLSTATE LIFE INSURANC CE COMPAN NY (Exact name of re registrant as specified in its charter) Illinois 36-2554642 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) oad, Northbrook, I ipal executive offices) Registrant's telephone number, including area code: (847) 402-5000 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, par value \$2 227.00 per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined i ities Act.
+Yes Indicate by check mark if the registrant is not required to file reports pursuant to Seci of the Ast Yes , , of the Act.
+Indicate by check mark whether the registrant (1) has filed all reports required to be fi ch shorter period that the registrant was required to file such reports), and (2) has been s Yes subject to such filing req Indicate by check mark whether the registrant has submitted electronically and posted calle 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or Yes X No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regula gistrant's knowledge in definitive proxy or information statements incorporated by refere ation S-K (§ 229.405 of rence in Part III of this F this chapter) is not con orm 10-K or any amen tained herein, and will not be contained, to the best of dment to this Form 10-K. $\underline{X}$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerater," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange ted filer, or a smaller 1 reporting company.
+See the definitions of "large accelerated arge accelerated filer Acce elerated filer on-accelerated filer X (Do not check if a smaller reporting company) Sma ller reporting company · Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 Yes et). one of the common equity of the registrant is held by non-affiliates.
+Therefore, the aggre e common equity held by non-affiliates of the registrant is zero.

-As of March 2, 2016, the registrant had 23,800 common shares, \$227 par value, outstanding, all of which are held by Allstate Insurance Company.
+As of February 24, 2017, the registrant had 23,800 common shares, \$227 par value, outstanding, all of which are held by Allstate Insurance Company.